A studio’s-eye view of mic types, choices, and placement to get the very most out of your guitar amp

 Another way of checking this is to simply look at the compression and rarefaction of the sound waves inside your DAW.
 Does one go up when the other goes down?
 That’s a phase issue.
 You can fix this simply by nudging one of the regions to line up with the other track.

-Yet another way that I’ve seen engineers tackle phase problems is by placing the diaphragms of two mics at exactly 90 degrees to one another.
+Yet another way that I’ve seen engineers tackle phase problems is by placing the diaphragms of two mics at exactly 90 degrees to one another, bodies crossing with the diaphragms as close as possible.
+This is basically XY stereo miking, but with two different mics.

 There are also simple phase-shifting devices that you can put inline between one of the two mics and your recorder; you turn the dial until the blend sounds best.
 The best known of these are the Little Labs IBP (In Between Phase) and the Radial Engineering Phazer, but I’ve never worked with either.